-This drug is another antiviral effective for the treatment of FIP in cats, although knowledge of its usage is much less than for GS-441524.
+This drug (the active form of molnupiravir) is another antiviral effective for the treatment of FIP in cats, although our knowledge on its usage is much less than for GS-441524.

 The recommended dosage is 15 mg/kg every 12 hours, and it is available in 60 mg tablets for oral use.
 Potential adverse effects include cytopenia, especially neutropenia, rarely pancytopenia, reduced appetite/nausea, increased ALT enzyme activity and, potentially, renal compromise.
-Use of EIDD-1931 should be reserved for:
+Use of EIDD-1931 should thus be reserved for:

-- Cats failing to respond to treatment with GS-441524 or remdesivir despite adequate dosage (ideally assessed with TDM); - Cats relapsing after treatment with GS-441524 or remdesivir at adequate dosages.
+- Cats failing to respond to treatment with GS-441524 or remdesivir despite adequate dosage (ideally assessed with TDM if possible and available); - Cats relapsing after treatment with GS-441524 or remdesivir at adequate dosages.